 Our Apps tool enables you to conveniently view, install, and manage applications on the virtual device.
 The Apps tool lists all applications (or packages, on Android) on the virtual device.
 For each app, it displays the name, date installed, type (System or User), and size of the file.
 It also provides buttons to launch or kill the app, and if the app can be uninstalled, a button to uninstall the app.

 To load an iOS app on a virtual device, it must be unencrypted and signed.
-If you're a pentester requesting an app from a client, please ensure your client provides you an unencrypted, signed copy of the app.
+If you're a pentester requesting an app from a client, please ensure your client provides you with an unencrypted, signed copy of the app.
 If you receive an error when uploading an app, please ensure your app is appropriately signed and that you can load it on a physical device.

 All iOS applications must be signed before they can be installed on a real or virtual device.
 Corellium does not enable users to download apps from the App Store.
 Additionally, you will not be able to load the copy of the app that is distributed on TestFlight.
 TestFlight uses the App Store for distribution, so TestFlight apps are encrypted.